 Step 13: Start Making Money!

 Cybersecurity is vital for most businesses today, which is why it’s one of the world’s fastest growing industries.
+The US is a major market and expected to sustain its strong performance, given the increasing cyber risks and threats as most companies undergo digital transformation.
 There’s still time to get in on the ground floor and grab a slice of this massive market with your own cybersecurity business.

 You can start from home and eventually hire a team and build a tech security empire.
 Now that you’ve sharpened your knowledge, it’s time to secure your future with your new cybersecurity business!